-Sophos is technology consulting company and provider of hardware, software and integration systems, We’re based in Watertown, S. Dak., with offices in Illinois, and we serve all 50 states, including Alaska and Hawaii.
+Sophos is a technology consulting company and provider of hardware, software and integration systems.
+We’re based in Watertown, SD, with offices in Illinois, and we serve all 50 states, including Alaska and Hawaii.

 Our network business has been in place for 30-plus years.
 Sophos was created three years ago as part of our global initiative to focus in the hospitality industry.
 Our success has been our agility to shift resources as necessary to find solutions for our clients’ needs.

 Sophos’ focus on hospitality markets includes hotels, resorts, cruise lines and restaurants.
 Four Seasons Hotels & Resorts Global and Sonesta Hotels are among our many hotel clients.
 Our intent is to incorporate institutional, education and other commercial markets.

 What kinds of partners do you work with?

 We have more than 100 partners with diverse expertise that we can deploy as needed, from very complex to very simple projects.
 We have a global network of highly qualified technology professionals, from Ph.D.s and researchers to technical “geeks” who we can deploy on a per-need basis to address any issues, domestically and globally.
 For example, we can deploy a Ph.D researcher to work on video compression over Wi-Fi networks or an installer to work on an AP installation at a hotel.